-Tondo Matsuri
+Tondo Matsuri | Get Hiroshima

 Gokoku-jinja Shrine

-This huge tondo is held at Hiroshima Gokoku-jinja Shrine next to the Hiroshima Castle, tondo is always held on January 15, no matter what day of the week that falls on.
+This huge tondo is held at Hiroshima Gokoku-jinja Shrine next to Hiroshima Castle, tondo is always held on January 15, no matter what day of the week that falls on, and no matter the weather.
 There is also quite a lively atmosphere as a sizable crowd usually gathers and you are pretty close to popping of bamboo.
 The guys in charge of keeping the fire under control wear some pretty cool gear here.

 Sanba Tondo Shinmei Festival, Onomichi